renesas-rdk/rzv_demo_dexhand/README.md

 - **Ruiyan RH2**:
   `install/rzv_demo_dexhand/share/rzv_demo_dexhand/setup/ruiyan_rh2_init.sh`

+You only need to run this script once when you connect the hardware to the board.

 If you are using different hardware, please create your own setup script accordingly.

+**Note:**
+> For RZ/V2H EVK, there are USB 2.0 and USB 3.0 ports.
+> USB camera needs to be connected to appropriate port based on its requirement.

 ### Run the Demo